rluiten/elm-date-extra/README.md

  * ##### Changes the value of `Format.isoMsecOffsetFormat`
-  * It now usses the %:z format token for zone offset which means  they now include ":" this now appears to be a better choice as it is moregenerally parsed by browsers see issue.   https://github.com/rluiten/elm-date-extra/issues/29.
+  * It now usses the %:z format token for zone offset which means  they now include ":" this now appears to be a better choice as it is more generally parsed by browsers see issue. https://github.com/rluiten/elm-date-extra/issues/29.
  * ##### Changes result of `Format.isoString`
   * which uses `Format.isoMsecOffsetFormat`.